leescot/Realtime_API_Python/README.md

 4. Speak into your microphone.
 The script will capture your audio, send it to the OpenAI API, and play back the response in real-time.

-5. To stop the program, use the keyboard interrupt (Ctrl+C).
+5. To stop the program, use the keyboard interrupt (Ctrl+C or Ctrl+Break).

 ## Important Notes